 1. Do research

-Do your research!
-Just do not blindly follow your friend who recently got a beautiful tattoo done!
-Make sure to visit a registered practitioner.
+Do not blindly follow your friend who recently got a beautiful tattoo done.
+Make sure to visit a registered practitioner and the tattoo artist is using new needles, sterilized equipment, and gloves.
 Find out the best and the right places.
 You may talk to several acquaintances, who got tattooed previously.

 2. Check the ambiance